eduarc/ScalaSparkServer/README.md

 Requirements:
 - JDK 1.8
-- sbt
+- gradle
-- IntelliJ IDEA
+- IntelliJ IDEA (Optional)

 1) Open the Project with IntellJ, build and run the Main class SparkServerMain.